Flood Estimation Handbook

 The Flood Estimation Handbook (FEH) gives guidance on estimating rainfall and river flood frequency in the UK and outlines methods for assessing the rarity of notable rainfalls or floods.

 The FEH is the industry standard for estimating local flood risk and developing resilient infrastructure.
-Originally published in 1999 by the Centre for Ecology and Hydrology, it was reprinted in 2008 as a five-volume set.
+The five-volume set was originally published in 1999 by the UK Centre for Ecology & Hydrology, and was reprinted in 2008.

 The FEH is an evolving programme of research.
 There have been important method updates since its first publication.

-The ReFH and WINFAP software products are supported by the CEH FEH Web Service which enables users to access catchment descriptor values and both the FEH 1999 and 2013 rainfall estimation procedures for over four million sites across the UK.
-Both software packages can also be used with the legacy FEH CD-ROM 3.
+The ReFH and WINFAP software products are supported by the UKCEH FEH Web Service which enables users to access catchment descriptor values and the FEH22 and FEH13 (and legacy FEH99) rainfall estimation procedures for over four million sites across the UK.

 Read our article on the history of the FEH, current user requirements and our vision for the future.
 It includes a full timeline from the 1975 FSR to the latest FEH method developments, and we talk about the openness of FEH methods and how access to FEH has increased in recent years.